ChristianF88/CD3Waterbalance/doc/CityDrain Building Blocks/Evapotranspirationmodule Addon.md

-# Pattern Implementer Addon
+# Evapotranspirationmodule Addon

 Basic features:

- - uses Normal Distribution to create a more realistic Evapotranspiration Pattern from daily values
+ - uses the constant input data normal distribution to create a more realistic potential evapotranspiration pattern from daily values

 <br>